ndelrossi/wedriverio-cucumber/README.md

 ### Webdriverio-Cucumber proof of concept

-Prood of concept for webdriverio and cucumber.
+Proof of concept for webdriverio and cucumber.
 Uses typescript and page objects.

 Uses sample app at